joycewamocho/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 file 10-love_exponent_breath  Write a script that displays the result of BREATH to the power LOVE

 file 11-binary_to_decimal Write a script that converts a number from base 2 to base 10.

+file 12-combinations Create a script that prints all possible combinations of two letters, except oo.
+Letters are lower cases, from a to z
+One combination per line
+The output should be alpha ordered, starting with aa Do not print oo
+Your script file should contain maximum 64 characters